-- Gouyon et al. [30] grouped percussive sounds into two classes (snare-like and bass-drum-like) via agglomerative clustering, with features related to attack time, spectrum, and zero-crossing rate.
-Yoshii et al. [31][32][33] used an iterative adaptation algorithm to obtain the adapted template of the power spectrum of percussive sounds in polyphonic signals.
-However, the methods employed in these studies require length computation and thus not suitable for online applications. - Dittmar and Gärtner [34] utilized a Non-negative Matrix Factorization (NMF)-based method to separate the signal source to distinguish high-hat, kick, and snare in real time.
-However, since the model must be pre-trained in advance and thus not suitable for our game scenario which requires fast pre-game training before each gameplay.
+- Herrera et al. [28] compared various combinations of features and classifiers for drum sound identification.
+Schloss [29] used the power of selected frequency bins and music structures to transcribe percussive music.
+However, both studies [28], [29] can only classify monosyllabic and clear percussive sounds without background music. - 2) Gouyon et al. [30] grouped percussive sounds into two classes (snare-like and bass-drum-like) via agglomerative clustering, with features related to attack time, spectrum, and zero-crossing rate.
+Yoshii et al. [31]-[33] used an iterative adaptation algorithm to obtain the adapted template of the power spectrum of percussive sounds in polyphonic signals.
+However, the methods employed in these studies require length computation and thus not suitable for online applications. - 3) Dittmar and Gärtner [34] utilized a nonnegative matrix factorization-based method to separate the signal source to distinguish high-hat, kick, and snare in real time.
+However, since the model must be pre-trained in advance and thus not suitable for our game scenario which requires fast pregame training before each gameplay.

-Instead, our system can train the detection model for the sounds of user-specific percussion objects in $3 \sim 5$ seconds on the device before each gameplay, and identify the given percussion sounds in around $2 \sim 5$ ms during gameplay, for a common mobile phone.
-The details of the algorithms for our system will be described in section IV.B
+Instead, our system can train the detection model for the sounds of user-specific percussion objects in 3-5 s on the device before each gameplay, and identify the given percussion sounds in around 2-5 ms during gameplay, for a common mobile phone.
+The details of the algorithms for our system will be described in Section IV-B

 ANC reduces noise by subtracting the noise source after passing it through an appropriate transfer function implemented as a filter.
-To use ANC, we need to be able to measure the noise source precisely, and then use System Identification (SID) techniques to identify the transfer function, where the desired output is taken as the mixture of the clean signals and the transformed noise.
+To use ANC, we need to be able to measure the noise source precisely, and then use system identification (SID) techniques to identify the transfer function, where the desired output is taken as the mixture of the clean signals and the transformed noise.
 Since its debut in the 1930s [35], ANC has been widely applied in various scenarios, such as to reduce engine noise within helicopter cockpits [36], or to differentiate fetal heartbeats from mothers' [37].
-Most of the recent research on ANC is focused on hardware implementation, such as headphones [38][39][40] with ANC.
+Most of the recent research on ANC is focused on hardware implementation, such as headphones [38]-[40] with ANC.
 Our study, on the other hand, is to utilize the concept of ANC to enhance the recognition rate of UPI from our previous work [41].
 In particular, we use ANC to reduce recorded playback music such that the user's percussion input can be enhanced.
 In other words, the original music is viewed as a noise source, requiring a transfer function to convert the original music to the recorded music.
-Once the transfer function is obtained via system identification, we can subtract the predicted component of the transformed music from the recording to enhance the user's percussion input.
-Section IV.C describes the proposed method in detail.
+Once the transfer function is obtained via system identification, we can subtract the predicted component of the transformed music from the recording to enhance the